erasmus-without-paper/ewp-specs-api-omobility-las/endpoints/get.md

 ### `omobility_id` (repeatable, required)

-A list of identifiers (no more than `<max-omobility-ids>` items) of mobilities for which the client wants to retrieve learning agrrements.
+A list of identifiers (no more than `<max-omobility-ids>` items) of mobilities for which the client wants to retrieve learning agreements.
 All of these mobilities should be the outgoing mobilities of the sending HEI provided in the `sending_hei_id` parameter (otherwise, they will be ignored).